 - ½ Cup Parmesan Reggiano fresh grated, fine + more to garnish

 - 2 Tbsp Heavy Cream

 - ½ tsp salt or more, to taste

 - Carefully remove the cooled polenta from the baking dish and place on a cutting board.
 Use a butter knife and gently release the polenta from the edge of the dish if needed.

 - Slice a strip about 4 inches wide and 8 inches long.
 Cut that strip in ½ to make 4x4 inch squares.
 Cut the squares in ½ on the diagonal to make a triangle.

 - Carefully coat the top and bottom of the polenta triangles in flour.
 Try not to get the sides of the polenta covered in flour.

-- Preheat a frying pan or cast iron skillet over medium heat, add the olive oil.
+- Preheat olive oil in a frying pan or cast iron skillet over medium heat.

 - While the polenta is frying, start the mushroom sauce.

 - Once the oil is hot, add the polenta triangles, bottom side in the oil.
 Cook 5 minutes or until golden brown and releases easily from the pan.
 Flip the polenta triangle over and cook the top side for 4-5 minutes or until golden brown and crispy.